zowe/docs-site/docs/user-guide/configuring-overview.md

 3. Grant users permission to access z/OSMF
 4. Install and configure the Zowe cross memory server (ZWESISTC)

+**Note:** Successful completion of steps 2 and 3 require elevated security permissions.
+We recommend you consult with your security administrator to assist with performing these steps.

 ## Initialize Zowe z/OS runtime

 To initialize Zowe z/OS runtime, choose from the following options: